neels22/mini-2-grpc/circuit-presentation.md

 When circuits are open, our system **continues operating and returns partial results** instead of failing completely:

-- Gateway A can get results from Team Leader B even if E's circuit is open
+- Gateway A can get results from Team Leader B even if C's circuit is open
-- Team Leader B can return its own local data even if Worker C's circuit is open
+- Team Leader B returns its own local data even if Worker C's circuit is open
+- Team Leader E continues working independently (not affected by C's failure)
-- Clients receive partial data rather than errors
+- Clients receive partial data (79.6% availability) rather than errors

+**Test Results:** When Server C failed:
+- B→C circuit opened (expected)
+- Gateway A → E circuit stayed CLOSED (✅ no cascading failure)
+- System returned 238,688 / 300,056 measurements (79.6% availability)
+- Response time improved (B returned faster with only local data)

 **Why This Matters**: Better user experience and system resilience.
 The system degrades gracefully rather than failing completely, which is crucial for distributed systems.